 I laughed out loud when I read that quote from one of Seinfeld’s role models, George Burns.
 I also winced a little… because I can relate to it.
 Burns was in his nineties and sharp as a tack when I was lucky to catch his stand-up routine at the Garden State Arts Center in Holmdel, New Jersey.
 He had long ago booked, but eventually was unable to perform, a gig at Caesars Palace in Las Vegas on his 100th birthday.
 He died a month after turning 100 on March 9, 1996.

-If You’re Not in the Obit, Eat Breakfast debuted on HBO in 2017, exactly three years ago, and can still be accessed via HBO On Demand and streamed via HBO Max and affiliate portals.
+If You’re Not in the Obit, Eat Breakfast debuted on HBO in 2017, exactly three years ago, and can still be accessed via HBO On Demand and streamed via HBO Max.

 No access to HBO?
 Then you owe it to yourself to find another way to watch and even own a copy of this entertaining, inspiring and timely film.
 It’s an evergreen reminder, as per feature film director Luis Buñuel, that “Age is something that doesn’t matter, unless you’re a cheese.” –Judith Trojan